marco-zani/UniNotes/IntroAi/introAIObs/1-Data, Features, Models.md

 Part of pre-processing, needed to remove unusual or atypical data

 ## Dimensionality reduction
-We reduce the amount of variables to obtain a more senseful data set
+We reduce the amount of variables to obtain a more sensefull data set

 # Reinforcement learning
-Concept: An agent learns from the enviromnet by interacting with it receiveng rewards for performing actions In other words: given a sequence of states and a reward for completing that sequence, learn to predic the action to take for a single state
+Concept: An agent learns from the environment by interacting with it receiving rewards for performing actions In other words: given a sequence of states and a reward for completing that sequence, learn to predict the action to take for a single state

+# Additional variations
+## variation in data availability
+#### semi-supervised
+#### active learning
+## How data is made available
+#### Online vs offline learning
+## Model type
+#### Generative vs discriminative model
+#### Parametric vs non-parametric